ijwilson/mtBottleneck/readme.md

 git clone https://github.com/ijwilson/mtBottleneck.git
 ```

-On any system that has git.
+on any system that has git.
 Alternativelty use [this link](https://github.com/ijwilson/mtBottleneck/archive/master.zip) to download a zipped archive.

 ### Prerequisites